UniversalDependencies/docs/_u-overview/typos.md

 The `goeswith` solution is only for segmentations that violate syntactic word boundaries.
 If the extra space is inserted between syntactic word boundaries (e.g., a clitic and its base), this is instead represented as two syntactic words, the first of which has `CorrectSpaceAfter=No`.
 (Note that a multi-word token should *not* be used in this case: multi-word tokens are strictly for syntactically complex single orthographic tokens, whether spaced correctly or not.)

 To summarize the rules about `goeswith`:
-- Any surface word attaching as `goeswith` in Basic Dependencies should have an orthographic form but empty lemma, UPOS of `X`, no morphological features (empty FEATS), and no Enhanced Dependencies (empty DEPS).
+- Any surface word attaching as `goeswith` in Basic Dependencies should have an orthographic form but empty lemma, UPOS of `X`, and no morphological features (empty FEATS).
+If the corpus uses DEPS, it should have the same `goeswith` relation and no other relations.
 - The `goeswith` dependents of a head must be immediately after it and must be consecutive (cannot skip any words).
 - The head must not have `goeswith` as its deprel.
 - If the treebank uses `Typo=Yes`, it must appear in the FEATS column for the head.